ElectricNightOwl/ArmSwinger/README.md

 #### Dont Save Unsafe Wall Walk Positions
 Only if Prevent Wall Walking is enabled.
 If true, positions that are considered wall walking but that haven't yet triggered a rewind won't be saved as possible rewind positions.
 If false, the position will be saved anyways and the player might get stuck.

+### Push Back Override Settings
+Push Back Override will rewind a player to a previous safe position if they continually make a move that results in a push back.
+It also helps resolve situations where the player is stuck in a continuous push back loop.

+Push Back Override uses a token bucket system to determine if the player should be pushed back or rewound.
+If a Prevention method uses Push Back as its mode, the player will get pushed back when attempting a move that would cause them to be out of bounds.
+Each of these push backs costs one token from the bucket.

+The bucket starts with pushBackOverrideMaxTokens tokens in it, which means it is full.
+Each second, pushBackOverrideRefillPerSec are added to the bucket.
+In fact, partial tokens are added each frame so that the total across the entire second is pushBackOverrideRefillPerSec.
+If the bucket is full and a token needs to be added, it "spills out" and is lost.

+When the player does a move that results in a push back, one token is subtracted from the bucket.
+As long as there is at least one token in the bucket, the push back happens normally.
+If at any point the bucket has less than one token in it but a push back is called for, the player will instead be rewound according to the global rewind settings.

+This allows the player to push against a wall or surface a reasonable amount of time without being rewound.
+However if they try to continually run into a wall or push their head into the wall, they get rewound.
+It also helps handle any unexpected situations where the player gets stuck in a push back loop that they cannot escape from.

+#### Push Back Override
+Only if a Prevention method is using mode Push Back.
+Uses a token bucket system to determine if a player has been getting pushed back for too long.
+Helps players who have gotten stuck in geometry.

+#### Push Back Override Refill Per Sec
+Only if Push Back Override is enabled.
+The amount of tokens that are added to the bucket every second.
+The correct proportion of tokens are added each frame to add up to this number per second.

+#### Push Back Override Max Tokens
+Only if Push Back Override is enabled.
+The maximum number of tokens in the bucket.
+Additional tokens 'spill out' and are lost.

 ### Rewind Settings
 #### Min Distance Change To Save Position